 Take Acre Review

 Instrumental rock is a tricky game.
 As the post-rock scene of the late 90s expanded, bands continued to try and outdo each other in a game of quieter moments leading into larger and larger crescendos.
-While I admit to being a sucker for this formula, there’s a lot to be said about a band who knows how to restrain themselves.
+While I admit to being a sucker for this formula, there’s a lot to be said about a band that knows how to restrain itself.

 The first thing that becomes apparent about Take Acre is one thing: restraint.
-The obvious thing as previously mentioned in the post-rock scene is going big.
+As previously mentioned in the post-rock scene, the obvious thing is going big.
 Slow parts lead to big crescendos.
 The pattern repeats.
-Take Acre take a different approach, resulting in a much more slow burning approach.
-“Burned Grove” sets the tone for the album pretty well, a free jazzy opening hits a groove after a minute with steady drumming providing a solid backdrop for guitar noodling and lap steel providing an interesting interplay.
-The band keeps the vibe going throughout the record, from the loose “The Great Man Is On A Happy Odyssey” to the hazy “There Is A Pretty Distance”.
+Take Acre take a different approach, resulting in a much more slow-burning approach.
+“Burned Grove” sets the tone for the album pretty well; a free jazzy opening hits a groove after a minute, with steady drumming providing a solid backdrop for guitar noodling and lap steel providing an exciting interplay.
+The band keeps the vibe throughout the record, from the loose “The Great Man Is On A Happy Odyssey” to the hazy “There Is A Pretty Distance.”
 Take Acre remains in control for the entire length of the record.
 Grooves and melodies play out over the course of the songs, never resorting to a cheap epic crescendo that you might expect.
 Saru’s jazzy drumming helps propel the band throughout the record, keeping busy but always anchoring the band.

-The whole band are veteran players and it shows throughout the course of the album.
-Things flow naturally between all the players and things never reach any dull points.
+The whole band is made of veteran players, and it shows throughout the course of the album.
+Things flow naturally between all the players and never reach dull points.
 I hope we hear a lot more from this band in the future.

-Take Acre will be performing at the Loring Theater tonight with STNNG, comedian Nils Lindahl and video by Emily Kaplan.
+Take Acre will perform at the Loring Theater tonight with STNNG, comedian Nils Lindahl and video by Emily Kaplan.